Community Service Requirements

 The school district revised graduation requirements begin with the Class of 2019, and now include community service hours.
 Students at Blair completing Blair required community service will more than meet the new district requirement.

-The community service log form is a standard form for all students in the district and refers to the minimum number of hours required by the district for graduation.
+The community service log form is a standard form for students in the district, with an additional Blair second reflection page for Middle Years Programme students.

 IB Diploma Program

 Creativity Action Service (CAS) is required for IB students in pursuit of the IB Diploma.
 The International Baccalaureate Organization (IBO) will not award the diploma to any student not completing the CAS requirement.

 IB Diploma candidates are required to complete 150 CAS hours.
 These hours must be distributed in each of the three areas below.
 Projects may include two to three aspects and these projects are the most beneficial to students.
 The 150 hours are completed during the two years in the program, 11th and 12th grade.

 This aspect covers a wide range of arts and other activities outside the normal curriculum which include creative thinking in the design and carrying out of service projects.
 This could involve doing dance, theatre, music and art, for example.
 Students should be engaged in group activities, and especially in new roles, wherever possible.
 Individual commitment to learning an art form is allowed, as long as goals are set and the student reflects on the process.

 This aspect can include participation in expeditions, individual and team sports, and physical activities outside the normal curriculum.
 It also includes physical activity involved in carrying out creative service projects.
 Action may involve participation in sport or other activities requiring physical exertion- such as expeditions and camping trips, or digging trenches to lay water pipes to bring fresh water to a village.